Journalist, 29, shot dead while covering riot in Northern Ireland

 The New IRA is a small group of republicans who reject the 1998 Good Friday agreement that marked the Irish Republican Army's embrace of a political solution to the long-running violence known as "The Troubles" that claimed more than 3,700 lives.

-The detonation of a large car bomb outside a courthouse in January highlighted the threat still posed by militant groups opposed to a 1998 peace deal that largely ended three decades of violence in the British-run province.
+The detonation of a large car bomb outside a courthouse in January highlighted the threat still posed by militant groups opposed to the 1998 peace deal that largely ended three decades of violence in Northern Ireland.
 No one was injured in the blast.

-House of Representatives Speaker Nancy Pelosi led a congressional delegation to the city earlier Thursday, as part of a trip to show support for the peace agreement politicians in Washington helped to broker.
+House Speaker Nancy Pelosi, D-Calif., led a congressional delegation to the city earlier Thursday, as part of a trip to show support for the peace agreement.

 British Prime Minister Theresa May called McKee's killing "shocking and truly senseless."